pts/pts-debootstrap/README.txt

 Usage for creating a chroot with the oldest supported Ubuntu (breezy, Ubuntu 5.10, released on 2005-10-12), i386:

-  $ sudo pts-debootstrap/bin/sh pts-debootstrap/pts-debootstrap breezy breezy_dir
+  $ sudo ./pts-debootstrap breezy breezy_dir
   ...
-  $ sudo pts-debootstrap/bin/chroot breezy_dir
+  $ sudo ./pts-debootstrap busybox chroot breezy_dir

 To start intalling packages, run `apt-get update' in the chroot first.
 Example:

-  $ sudo pts-debootstrap/bin/chroot breezy_dir apt-get update
+  $ sudo ./pts-debootstrap busybox chroot breezy_dir apt-get update
-  $ sudo pts-debootstrap/bin/chroot breezy_dir apt-get install gcc
+  $ sudo ./pts-debootstrap busybox chroot breezy_dir apt-get install gcc

 Earlier versions of Ubuntu (such as hoary, Ubuntu 5.04 and warty, Ubuntu 4.10) don't work because they have glibc version 2.3.2, which is